 The proposed classification framework (Figure 3-1) relies on the handcrafted features (Section 3.2) as well as self-learned ones.
 Moreover, if they are available, additional sensor data is also utilized as features (i.e., intensity, number of returns and return number for LiDAR point clouds, color information for photogrammetric ones), and coordinates of the local neighborhood points.
 The handcrafted feature implementation allows designing a shallower DNN.
 This is because some of the features the network would need to learn are already handcrafted and given.
-A 2DCNN and a 3DCNN are implemented for this framework, in order to experiment and understand possible advantages and disadvantages these two may bring in terms of accuracy or computational efficiency, which are discussed in Chapter 6.
+The framework includes both 2DCNN and a 3DCNN which are applied depending on the data and tasks reported in the discussions (Chapter 6).
 The proposed approach's workflow is shown in Figure 3-5.